eobermuhlner/kimage/README.md

 It is possible to write your own `kimage` scripts.

-Create a `.kimage` directory in your home directory and copy the following script info a file `spooky.kts`:
+Create a `.kimage` directory in your home directory and copy the following script into a file `.kimage/spooky.kts`:

 ```kotlin
 import ch.obermuhlner.kimage.*